siddharthSal99/mfa-art-app/src/plan.md

 *Like artworks and and have a recommended artwork navbar page *Accumulate apis from multiple museums
 *give GPT the json response with the art piece's data and have it write a paragraph that includes all the information in a nice summary.
+*retry artwork fetching when we get an artwork with no primary image